ashraf9568/The-Last-Of-Us/README.md

             <p>A Story of Love, Distance, and Letting Go</p>
         </header>
         <div class="content">
-            <p>In a quiet town, where sunsets painted the sky with gold and crimson, <strong>Ayaan</strong> and <strong>Sara</strong> lived a love story that many envied.
+            <p>In a quiet town, where sunsets painted the sky with gold and crimson, <strong>Ashraf</strong> and <strong>Sara</strong> lived a love story that many envied.
 Their laughter echoed through coffee shops, and their dreams were sketched across late-night conversations.</p>
             <p>But sometimes, love isn’t enough.</p>
             <p>As time passed, life’s cruel unpredictability crept in.
-Ayaan received a job offer abroad—a dream he had worked for all his life.
+Ashraf received a job offer abroad—a dream he had worked for all his life.
 Sara, tied to her family and her mother’s failing health, couldn’t leave.
 The calls became fewer.
 The texts turned cold.
 Misunderstandings grew like walls between them.</p>
             <div class="quote">“Our story was meant to be a chapter, not the whole book.”</div>
             <p>One evening, a letter arrived at Sara’s doorstep...</p>
             <p><em>“My dearest Sara,</em></p>